laplacian-arch/application-model.project-template/README.md

 <!-- @head-content@ -->
-# laplacian-arch/function-model.project-template
+# laplacian-arch/application-model.project-template

-A project template for application function model development projects.
+A project template for application model development projects.

 *Read this in other languages*: [[日本語](README_ja.md)] [[简体中文](README_zh.md)]